Left’s bad legacy hindering Tripura’s growth: CM (IANS Interview)

 Regarding the expansion of eight-member Tripura council of ministers, Deb said that it would be done in due course of time.

-(Sujit Chakraborty can be contacted at [email protected]in)
+(Sujit Chakraborty can be contacted at [email protected])

 –IANS